schovi/kbc-ui/README.md

 ### Add New Component (extractor, writer or application)

   * Component has to be first registered in Keboola Connection
+    * Ask someone from Keboola to register the component (there will be API one day)
     * Registered component is available in components list https://connection.keboola.com/v2/storage
     * During development component should have flag `excludeFromNewList`.
 The component will not be listed on New Extractor page.
     * Working backend is not required, we can register empty component